-Once the customs information for all products are entered and the international policy is configured properly, then international labels will begin to generate in the portal.
-The customer experience is essentially the same as a domestic return with a label and the customer need not take any additional steps.
-If everything is in order, the labels will have customs forms on them that may look something like this:
+Once the merchant enters all products' customs information and configures the international policy properly, then international labels will begin to generate in the portal.
+The shopper experience is essentially the same as a domestic return with a label, and the shopper need not take any additional steps.
+If everything is in order, the labels will have customs forms on them similar to this example:

 The highest volume of supported cross-border label generation through EasyPost is with the US, Canada, Australia, and the UK.
-We are not limited to these country combinations, so if you are looking to support cross-border label generation for a country combination that you do not see in the chart below, please reach out to your Merchant Success Manager or firstname.lastname@example.org so we can confirm whether or not that border is supported and which carriers have successfully been tested to support that border.
+However, Loop is not limited to these country combinations, so if the merchant wants cross-border label generation for a country combination not listed in the chart below, please reach out to your Merchant Success Manager or firstname.lastname@example.org.
+Then, Loop can confirm whether or not that border is supported and which carriers have supported that border successfully in tests.

 For the chart below: the top row indicates returns coming from a country and the far left column indicates the country the return is being shipped to.

-Note: Australia Post is not available for returns coming from Australia going elsewhere due to requiring an Australia business address to get an Australia Post API key.
+Note: Australia Post is not available for returns coming from Australia to somewhere else.
+This is due to a requirement for an Australia business address in order to get an Australia Post API key.

-If you would like to know how to manage your carriers, please head over to the EasyPost Shipping Labels article.
+To manage carriers, please refer to the EasyPost Shipping Labels article.

 What countries will Loop support upon launch?
 Loop currently supports the US and Canada border.
 Merchants shipping returns from the US back to Canada can use USPS and FedEx.
 Merchants shipping returns from Canada back to the US can currently use FedEx.